kunhwiko/concepts/cloud/kubernetes/B-components.md

 ---
 ##### Kube Proxy
 ```
-a) Kube-proxy discovers cluster IPs through DNS or environment variables.
+a) Kube-proxy discovers clusterIPs through DNS or environment variables.
 b) Kube-proxy is able to forward traffic via TCP and UDP forwarding.
 c) Kube-proxy watches the API server for new services and endpoints.
+It will then help maintain networking rules
-   It will then help maintain networking rules (e.g. IP tables) on its node.
+   (e.g. iptables) on its node.
 d) Kube-proxy is able to load balance requests if there are multiple pod backends.
+If iptables are in use, load
-   If IP tables are in use, load balancing is typically done through round robin.
+   balancing is typically done through round robin.
 ```

 ##### Kubelet